Could Forrest be the difference for Celtic?

 In the 2016-17 'Invincibles' season, Forrest made 21 goal contributions - eight goals and 13 assists - and backed that up with 27, 38 and 38 again in the following three campaigns during which Celtic claimed a historic quadruple treble.

-But, in an injury-hit season last term, the Scotland international only made 17 appearances and Saturday's semi-final was just his 11th game of the current campaign.
+But, in an injury-hit season last season, the Scotland international only made 17 appearances and Saturday's semi-final was just his 11th game of the current campaign.

 Goals in big games

-Saturday's semi-final strike was Forrest's sixth Hampden goal in his last 14 appearances at the national stadium with Celtic.
+Saturday's semi-final strike was Forrest's sixth Hampden goal in his past 14 appearances at the national stadium with Celtic.

 In all but two of the previous six seasons, Forrest has scored in either a domestic semi-final or final, underlining the winger's big-game presence.

-While Israeli wide man Abada has been a breath of fresh air in the Celtic frontline, along with Kyogo and Jota, the 20-year-old - who occupies Forrest's position - has scored just once in his last 10 club games.
+While Israeli wide man Abada has been a breath of fresh air in the Celtic frontline, along with Kyogo and Jota, the 20-year-old - who occupies Forrest's position - has scored just once in his past 10 club games.

 With a return to full fitness all but there for Forrest, Postecoglou might not have a choice but to field the 30-year-old from the off after a huge moment at Hampden.